Are Dragons Warm-Blooded?

 Did that apply to dragons?
 Being the curious gal that I am, I posed the following question across various social medias:

-“Evolutionarily speaking, would dragons be related more to birds or reptiles (or other)?”
+“Evolutionarily speaking, would dragons be related more to birds, or reptiles (or other)?”

 Now, I understand that if you type “are birds reptiles?” into your search bar, you will see a few articles that say “yes.”
 This Wikipedia article here says that “birds are considered reptiles in the modern cladistic sense of the word.”
 This claim comes from the fact that birds are modern day dinosaurs, and they do share a common evolutionary ancestry with reptiles.
-HOWEVER, this same Wikipedia article cites a source that claims birds are in the Class Aves, not the Class Reptilia, and by this point in my research, I realized that I was wading too deep into the complex nomenclature of evolution and taxonomy (the science of classifying organisms).
+HOWEVER, this same Wikipedia article cites a source that claims birds are in the Class Aves, not the Class Reptilia, and by this point in my research, I realized that I was wading too deep into the complex nomenclature of evolution nomenclature and taxonomy (the science of classifying organisms).

 Therefore, for the purposes of this post, let’s all agree that birds are separate from reptiles, though they share a common ancestor.
+I’m hoping someone much smarter and more evolution-savvy will contact me and nail down that bird-reptile classification relationship.

-Well…things heated up in the dragon evolution fandom!
+Well… Things heated up in the dragon evolution fandom!

 For the record, I think the coolest dragons should have feathers, but that’s a different blog post because hooo boy, do I have a lot to cover just for the metabolism!